Simulating Online Social Media Conversations on Controversial Topics Using AI Agents Calibrated on Real-World Data: Discussion and Conclusion

-Future developments should focus on enriching agent personalization.
+Future developments should focus on enriching agent personalization and studying the robustness of these systems.
 Incorporating elements such as emotional reasoning, susceptibility to influence, or varying levels of trust in consumed information could enable more realistic opinion and interaction dynamics.
-Another important extension is the inclusion of external shocks—such as political crises, scandals, or major public statements—to evaluate how agents respond to events that typically shape online discourse.
+We also relied on a fixed prompt structure.
+Considering the critical role that prompt sensitivity plays in LLM–based experiments, future work should perform ablation studies to assess how sensitive agent behavior is to variations in prompt phrasing.
+Another important extension is the inclusion of external shocks—such as social crises~\cite{di2022vaccineu}, scandals, or major public statements—to evaluate how agents respond to events that typically shape online discourse.
+It could also be of interest to see the impact of simulated harmful content, such as conspiracy theories~\cite{corso2025early}, misinformation, disinformation~\cite{nogara2026longitudinal}, or political advertisement~\cite{pierri2023political}.
 More systematic comparisons with empirical data are also necessary to better evaluate the realism of emergent behaviors.
 Finally, expanding beyond the Italian political context would allow us to assess the generalizability of the approach and test whether the observed dynamics hold across different sociopolitical settings.
 In conclusion, integrating LLMs as agents in social simulations represents an important step toward more realistic modeling of online environments, particularly with respect to language, interactions, and content generation.
 However, replicating more heterogeneous phenomena, such as the spread of misinformation, will require further advances in behavioral modeling.
 Our study contributes to the growing exploration of LLM-driven simulations, providing a foundation for investigating complex social dynamics under controlled conditions.